TyrangYang/TyrangYang_blog/content/posts/gitLearningNote.md

 categories: ['Overview']
 tags:
     - git
+toc:
+    enable: true
+    auto: true
 ---

 Here have some good pictures that is helpful for understanding git and contain the record for git commend

 ## Concept Map

-Here is a concept map given by Udcity.com.
+Here is a concept map given by Udacity.com.
 This picture shows the relationship between these basic git concept.

 ![Concept map](/images/2019-06-17-gitLearningNote/conceptMap.png)